ndrsn0208/ndrsn0208.github.io/_pages/about.md

 ---
 **About Me**

 Hello there!
 I'm Zekun "Anderson" Wang.
-I'm an incoming Ph.D. student at Georgia Tech with Prof. [Christopher J. MacLellan](https://chrismaclellan.com/).
+I'm a first year Ph.D. student at Georgia Tech with Prof. [Christopher J. MacLellan](https://chrismaclellan.com/).
 I'm interested in the intersection of cognitive science and artificial intelligence and how we can "learn so much from so little" that supports far transfer.
 Before joining Georgia Tech, I completed my M.S. in Computer Science at the University of Michigan, where I had a great fortune to work with [Dr. Joyce Chai](https://web.eecs.umich.edu/~chaijy/) and [Dr. Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/).
 I obtained my B.S. in Computer Science and B.S. in Mathematics from the Pennsylvania State University, where I worked with [Dr. Rebecca J. Passonneau](https://sites.psu.edu/becky/) in NLP.

 **Research Interests**